 So, we all got on stage and the lights went up.
 The beginning was going well until suddenly I see a hair piece fly on stage from the corner of my eye.
 Without stopping smiling, my mind began to race.
-I don’t care what anyone has told you, but if a hair piece of prop falls on stage it is chaos.
+I don’t care what anyone has told you, but if a hair piece or prop falls on stage … it is chaos.
 Suddenly, everyone begins looking at the fallen accessory instead of at the dance.
 I had to do something.

-I finished my fouette double pirouette and picked up the hair piece while running of stage.
+I finished my fouette double pirouette and picked up the hair piece while running offstage.
 I somehow managed to wink at the audience in doing so, trying to make it seem like part of the dance.
 (After the show was over I would hear that I even did it on the music!
 Shout out to a dancer’s natural musicality I guess haha!).

 I suppose the hair piece was somewhat of an omen; the rest of the dance was similarly chaotic.
 Bodies were crashing into bodies and formations were definitely NOT center.
 But, I guess we all had fun onstage.
 Amidst the chaos I could not help but smile; I was dancing on stage to a beautiful song with people I love.
 Though it was crazy, it was certainly a fun filled few minutes.
 I just probably won’t ever watch the video!